Igalia/chisel/doc/quickstart.md

 embosser as you would any other CUPS-compatible printer.
 For instance, to install your embosser as a local device:

-a.
-Connect your embosser via USB
+1. Connect your embosser via USB
-b.
-Go to the CUPS administration page: http://localhost:631/
+2. Go to the CUPS administration page: http://localhost:631/
-c.
-Go to Administration and select “Add Printer”
+3. Go to Administration and select “Add Printer”
-d.
-Select your embosser and fill in the requested information (name, location, etc)
+4. Select your embosser and fill in the requested information (name, location, etc)
-e.
-Select the PPD file created in Step 0.
+5. Select the PPD file created in Step 0.

 Tip: In the case of a local installation, be sure that the file `/etc/cups/client.conf` has `"ServerName localhost"` and not